alex-patterson-webdev/container-adapter/README.md

 #### Registering an existing service

-We can also directly set a value using `setService()`, which can be used for service that are already created or that do not require a factory.
+We can also directly set a value using `setService()`, which can be used for services which are already created or that do not require a factory.

     $adapter->setService('FooService', new FooService());
     $adapter->setService('SpecialNumber', 12345);

+    $container = new Container($adapter);

-    $fooService = $adapter->get('FooService');
+    $fooService = $container->get('FooService'); // FooService
-    $specialNumber = $adapter->getService('FooService');
+    $specialNumber = $container->getService('FooService'); // 12345

 #### Other features

-Some containers support more service registration features than others, in these cases there are additional adapter interfaces.
+Some containers support additional service registration features, in these cases there are additional adapter interfaces.

-- `Arp\Container\Adapter\FactoryClassAwareInterface`
+- `Arp\Container\Adapter\FactoryClassAwareInterface` allows registration of service factories as strings.
+This is a useful if most of your service registration is configuration based as you will not need to create the factories to register them.
+Improving performance.
+- `Arp\Container\Adapter\BuildAwareInterface` allows new instances of registered services to be created at runtime, ensuring each call will return a newly created instance.

-Containers that allow registration of service factory classes
+- `Arp\Container\Adapter\AliasAwareInterface` allows registration of service aliases.

-- `Arp\Container\Adapter\BuildAwareInterface`

-Containers that allow new instances to be created based on passed configuration options

 ## Service Providers

 A service provider is any class implementing `Arp\Container\Provider\ServiceProviderInterface`.
 The interface provides a single place